prashasth-nair/AnimePeak/README.md

 **AnimePeak** is an Android app designed to immerse you in the captivating world of anime.
 With its extensive collection of anime shows and movies, AnimePeak aims to be your go-to platform for all things anime, providing a seamless and feature-rich streaming experience right on your mobile device.

+**Note: This project is a personal project.
+This project uses API to access anime contents.**

 ## Features that Elevate Your Anime Experience

 ### 🎬 A World of Anime Delights